LLNL/H5Z-ZFP/README.md

 However, we have made an  effort to also support  it as a  stand-alone package  due  to  the  likely  broad  appeal  and  utility  of the ZFP compression library.

+This plugin supports all 4 modes of the ZFP compression library, *rate*, *accuracy*, *precision* and *expert*.
+It supports 1, 2 and 3 dimensional datasets of 32 and 64 bit  integer data and  single and double precision floating point data.
+It can be applied to HDF5 datasets of more than 3 dimensions as long as no more than 3 dimensions of the chunking are more than 1.